paps/api-store/store/Instagram Profile Scraper/Instagram Profile Scraper.md

 Don't forget to click 💾 <span style="color:blue">Save</span> at the bottom of the page!

-For example, 10 profiles scraped per launch, 8 launches per day: you'll have a total of 80 profiles per day.
-We recommend not exceeding these values with this API.
+For example, 100 profiles scraped per launch, 8 launches per day: you'll have a total of 800 profiles per day.
+We recommend not exceeding these values with this API as it takes some time to scrape this many profiles.